-Transfer to a specialized setting including: Day Treatment Programs and non-public special education schools

-Students who require intensive special education supports beyond what is available in a District 1-32 high school will need to consider a specialized setting.
-This should typically be the last-resort option, after considering a local diploma and an alternative high school (transfer school, GED program, etc.).
+Transfer to a specialized setting including: Day Treatment Programs and non-public special education schools Students who require intensive special education supports beyond what is available in a District 1-32 high school will need to consider a specialized setting.
+These settings should only be explored if a traditional high school or alternative setting cannot meet the student's needs.
 In order to enroll in a specialized setting, students will need updated psychological testing and a current psychiatric or other specialized evaluation.
 They also likely will need a new recommendation on their IEP.

-For more information on the different types of specialized settings available to students with disabilities and how to apply, see Appendix F1 K-12 Educational Advocacy Manual and Appendix F10 Requesting School Transfers.
+For more information on the different types of specialized settings available to students with disabilities and how to apply, see Appendix F1 K-12 Educational Advocacy Manual.